 GSTR-3B Return – Online Filing Procedure

-GSTR-3B return must be filed by all persons having GST registration up to June 30th 2018.
+GSTR-3B return must be filed by all persons having GST registration up to 30th June 2018.
 GSTR-3B return is due on the 20th of each month.
 In the 27th GST Council Meeting, a decision is expected on the filing of GSTR 3B return.
-In this article, we look at GSTR-3B return filing in detail along procedure for filing online.
+In this article, we look at GSTR-3B return filing in detail along with the procedure for filing online.

 Import of E-way Bill Data

 It is essential for taxpayers to validate the data of their transactions before proceeding with the process of filing returns, as it saves time and unnecessary data entry.
 To cater to this purpose, the GST portal has now been integrated with the E-way Bill Portal (EWB).
 The integration enables the users to import the B2B and B2C invoice sections and the HSN-wise-summary of outward supplies section.
 Using these details, the taxpayers may verify the data and complete the filing.

 The feature has been introduced considering the major data gaps between self-declared liability in Form GSTR 1 and Form GSTR 3B.
 A similar rule also applies to Input Tax Credit (ITC) claimed in GSTR 3B, as it could be compared with the credit available in Form GSTR 2A.

 Data validation and comparison can be pursued through the following tabs of the portal: